jofragotre/ML-From-Scratch/README.md

 A Python implementation of a neural network from scratch using only NumPy.
 This project includes implementations of fundamental neural network components and demonstrates their use with the Iris dataset.

-## TODO:
-[ ] - Create Param class that stores weight and gradient data.
-Replace it on all other classes.

-[ ] - Create optimizer class to update Params based on their gradient data.

-[ ] - Support more common layer types: Conv2d, BatchNorm, Sigmoid, etc..

 ## Project Structure

 ```